bbauska/UofM-Intro-HTML5/README.md

 browsers weren&apos;t agreeing on the different roles that HTML should play?
 This comes back to the idea that no one runs the Internet or the Web.
 However, some groups have taken a more proactive role to try to help standardize what&apos;s going on out there.
-The **first** is the **Internet Engineering Task Force**, they really focus on the idea of how the different networks should collaborate and how they should work together.
+The <b>first</b> is the <b>Internet Engineering Task Force</b>, they really focus on the idea of how the different networks should collaborate and how they should work together.
-The **second, World Wide Web Consortium**, instead deals with HTML and the evolution of HTML, they want to know what kinds of tags the browsers should and should not support. **Third**, and last, one of the newest groups, **The Web Accessibility Initiative**, they want to make sure, that no matter how people are accessing the web, they have the same ability to view the content.
+The <b>second, World Wide Web Consortium</b>, instead deals with HTML and the evolution of HTML, they want to know what kinds of tags the browsers should and should not support. <b>Third</b>, and last, one of the newest groups, <b>The Web Accessibility Initiative</b>, they want to make sure, that no matter how people are accessing the web, they have the same ability to view the content.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->